SuxinL/Notes/Philosophy/learning/main.md

 ### Acting

 1. search materials
-	- first-hand evidence
+	- first-hand evidence: official documents
-	- the rule of three
+	- the rule of three if the above one is unavailable.
 2. for each article, use
 	- catch the TOC, but [not memorize it](./thoughts/Handling_book_TOC.md).
 	- critical thinking